The Herd (Australian band): Side projects

 In April 2005, Unkle Ho released his debut solo album Roads to Roma.
 The album samples music from a wide variety of international musical genres, such as tango, mariachi, dixieland and blues rock.
 According to the Elefant Traks website, "[Unkle Ho's] strategy for world peace is to write a song that has every culture in the world represented, so people will drop their guns and dance 'till they can't dance no more."
 Roads to Roma was acclaimed as "bewitchingly beautiful" by Rolling Stone magazine.
 Unkle Ho's second album Circus Maximus was released in May 2007.

-In 2004, Urthboy released his first solo album, Distant Sense of Random Menace, followed by The Signal (2007), Spitshine (2009), Smokey's Haunt (2012), Smokey's Homies Remix EP (2013) and Live at the City Recital Hall Angel Place (2013).
+In 2004, Urthboy released his first solo album, Distant Sense of Random Menace, followed by The Signal (2007), Spitshine (2009), Smokey's Haunt (2012), Smokey's Homies Remix EP (2013) Live at the City Recital Hall Angel Place (2013), The Past Beats Inside Me Like a Second Heartbeat (2016) and Savour (2023).

 In 2010, Ozi Batla released his debut album Wild Colonial, while Tyrrell released her debut album Echoes in the Aviary in the second half of 2014.